AidanReddy/FermionED/README.md

 # FermionED
-A few important functions for many-body exact diagonalization functions for fermion systems in Julia.
+A few functions for many-body exact diagonalization of many-Fermion Hamiltonians in Julia.